-Sometimes the State charges the defendant with Home Invasion Robbery “With a Weapon.”
-However, the elements, defenses, and penalties are effectively the same as those for Robbery with a Firearm.
+Sometimes the State charges the defendant with home invasion robbery “with a weapon.”
+However, the elements, defenses, and penalties are effectively the same as those for robbery with a firearm.

 What are the penalties for Home Invasion Robbery with a Firearm?

-As a first-degree, life felony, Robbery with A Firearm is punishable by penalties ranging from a term of probation up to life in prison.
+As a first-degree, life felony, robbery with a firearm is punishable by penalties ranging from a term of probation up to life in prison.

-A valid defense to this charge is “claim of right,” which means the defendant had a lawful claim on the property that was wrongfully in the possession of another.
+A valid defense to this charge is a “claim of right,” which means the defendant had a lawful claim on the property that was wrongfully in possession of another.

-A good criminal lawyer develops this defense by careful and thorough research of the relevant facts and corresponding law.
-When the State obtains its evidence unlawfully, the defendant, through his lawyer, asks the judge to exclude the tainted evidence from the case as the remedy for punishing the State for its unlawful conduct.
+An excellent robbery attorney develops this defense through careful and thorough research of the pertinent facts and law.
+When the State obtains its evidence unlawfully, the defendant, through his robbery defense lawyer, asks the judge to exclude the tainted evidence from the case as the remedy for punishing the State for its unlawful conduct.

 ROBBERY & MURDER

 - The Evidence: The Incident was captured on the store’s video.
 The robber was arrested and confessed to his involvement in the robbery and homicide.
-The State presented extensive phone call and text messaging records exchanged between the client and the shooter, as well as video surveillance from the morning of the crime showing the client entered and exited the store just minutes before the shooting occurred.
+The State presented extensive phone calls and text messaging records exchanged between the client and the shooter, as well as video surveillance from the morning of the crime showing the client entered and exited the store just minutes before the shooting occurred.

-- The Accused: After the crime, my client was accused of going to the assailant’s house, and retaking possession of his gun to destroy it.
+- The Accused: After the crime, my client was accused of going to the assailant’s house and retaking possession of his gun to destroy it.
 The gun was never recovered.
 The assailant’s mother also testified that she saw the assailant give my client the gun.

-- The Charges: Accessory after the Fact to First Degree Murder.
+- The Charges: Accessory after the Fact to First-Degree Murder.
 Initially, my client was charged with helping the assailant hide the gun after the murder.
-Yet in reality, the State, at trial, alleged that the client provided the gun to the assailant and planned the crime with the assailant.
+Yet, in reality, the State, at trial, alleged that the client provided the gun to the assailant and planned the crime with the assailant.

 - The VERDICT: The jury returned a verdict of NOT GUILTY.
 When the State and Court refused to DISMISS the charge of being a Felon in Actual Possession of a Firearm, a Writ of Prohibition was filed with the Fourth District Court of Appeals.
 The Writ was granted, and the State was required to drop the Felon in Possession Charge.